fvwmorg/fvwm3/dev-docs/PARSING.md

   3. If *src is a space character or an input delimiter, *GOTO stp 3*
-  4. If *src is a quote character (either a double quote chararcter, a single quote or a backtick),
+  4. If *src is a quote character (either a double quote character, a single quote or a backtick),
       *GOTO step 2A*
   5. Otherwise,
       *GOTO step 2B*